elizabethleah22/MotorWorks/README.md

 }
 ```

-Updating a vehile model can take the name and/or picture URL:
+Updating a vehicle model can take the name and/or picture URL:
 ```
 {
   "name": "Sebring",